hyperstown/django_informixdb_jdbc/README.rst

 Django InformixDB
 ==================

-A database driver for Django to connect to an Informix database via pyodbc.
+A database driver for Django to connect to an Informix database via JDBC.

 **Some limitations**: